 If you own a table saw, you know it works great for ripping long pieces.
 But did you know that you can crosscut wide pieces with the same ease and accuracy?
+Or make perfect 90- and 45-degree miter cuts on narrower boards?
 All it takes is a table saw sled.
-A table saw sled rides in the miter gauge slots and has a fence that's mounted exactly 90 degrees to the blade, enabling accurate square cuts.
-We'll show you how to build a sled using a 42-in. square sheet of 1/2-in. plywood.
+A table saw sled rides in the miter gauge slots and has a fence that’s mounted exactly 90 or 45 degrees to the blade, enabling accurate square or 45-degree cuts.
+We’ll show you how to build a sled for each application, using a 42-in. square sheet of 1/2- or 3/4-in. plywood, particle board or MDF.
+We’ll tackle the crosscut sled first.

-We used top-quality nine-ply birch, but any flat plywood with smooth faces will work.
+We used top-quality nine-ply birch for our crosscut sled, but any flat plywood with smooth faces will work.
 The tricky parts of the construction are cutting runners that slide smoothly in the tracks, and getting the fence perfectly square to the blade.
 We'll show you how to accomplish both as you construct the sled.

 Start by cutting strips of plywood for the stiffener, front fence and blade cover (Figure A).
 Cut them 1/4 in. wider and 1/2 in. longer than the finished size to allow for trimming.
 Then spread wood glue on the mating faces and clamp them together.
 Clamp them onto a perfectly flat surface like the top of your table saw.
 Try to keep the layers lined up as you clamp them.
 After about 20 minutes, scrape off the partially hardened glue.
 Then run the pieces through the table saw, removing about 1/4 in.
 Using Figure A as a guide, mark the shapes onto the pieces and saw them out with a jigsaw.
 Smooth the curves with a belt sander.